davidorban/sensayhacks/documentation/vercel-deployment-monitor.md

 node monitor-deployment.js
 ```

-3. The monitor will start watching for new deployments
+3. The monitor will start polling for new deployments
 4. Keep the terminal open while you work on the project

 ### Workflow